Tomaszbrauntsch/See_Me/README.txt

 Currently what to work on:
 [ ] Integrating Node into HTML (connecting the backend and frontend to obtain the file from back) [ ] Integrating Sound to play when number / how far they are from item

+Using SpeechSynthesis API for Text to Speech / Speaking